Dev Ed/ABE Toolkit

 The Dev Ed/ABE collaborative teaching model has emerged at various Minnesota State institutions in the past several years, demonstrating significant improvement in the success of students in dev ed and college-level gateway courses.

 What’s in the Toolkit

 Much of the content has been authored by subject matter experts throughout Minnesota reflecting the voices of campus faculty and administrators, as well as ABE instructors and program administrators.
-Below, you will find descriptions of each chapter.
+Below, you will find descriptions of, and links to, each chapter.

 This chapter provides the context and an introduction to the Dev/ED ABE Model, discusses proven success to date of existing Minnesota partnerships, names the most prevalent barriers to forming partnerships, identifies best practices common to all successful partnerships, makes a distinction in roles between the college faculty member and the ABE instructor, and discusses the relationship of the Dev Ed/ABE model to equity.